nopolabs/mock-with-expectations/README.md

 ```

 Using `MockWithExpectationsTrait` reduces the amount of boilerplate code
 needed to write the tests.
-In addition it is using the `at()` invocation
+In addition it uses the `at()` invocation
 matcher to ensure that the methods are called in the expected order.
 The
 original test does not check the order in which the methods are called.